Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 “No, like what actually happened,” Navigator Minion corrects.

 Politics Minion squints at him with suspicion, as if it were an intended slight.
-“I suppose you’re meaning to ask.
+“I suppose you’re meaning to ask what happened to me.
 It swept through the classroom, and next thing I knew I was in that horrible election day debate,” he says with a shudder.

 “What could it all mean?”
 Teacher Minion asks, crossing her arms.

 Cosplay Minion gives off a smooth, practiced shrug.
-“Well, the nightmare guy did mention the Wagon,” she observes, referring to that most-horrid of all punishments in The Omniverse.
+“Well, the nightmare guy did mention the Wagon,” she observes, referring to that most-horrid of all punishments in all of Towerne.

 Navigator Minion’s gaze intensifies.
 “It’s definitely other minions in charge of this… or perhaps that’s just what it wants us to think.”
 His expression stays severe as he looks up to the others.
 “We have to keep searching.
 There’s no telling h-“